Everything You Need to Know About Microblading

 Q. How Long Does it Last?

-A. Microblading is form of permanent makeup, but unlike tattooed eyebrows that are actually permanent, microblading will fade over time (which is great because, hello!
+A. Microblading is considered semi-permanent makeup.
+Unlike tattooed eyebrows that are actually permanent, microblading will fade over time (which is great because, hello!
 Styles change!).
 How long it lasts depends on skin type, activity level and lifestyle.
 A professional swimmer that is in chlorine on a regular basis may have shorter retention, for example.
 Oily skin will have shorter retention as well.
 On average, microblading can last anywhere from 1 to 3 years before significant fading happens.
 A touch-up appointment can be made after a year or so, which will generally be quicker and less expensive than the original appointment.

 INSIDER TIP: You can lengthen your microblading results by taking care of your brows.
 Use sunscreen when in the sun.
-Do not use harsh exfoliating or wrinkle removing creams with ingredients like Salicylic Acid or Hyaluronic Acid .
+Do not use harsh exfoliating or wrinkle removing creams with ingredients like Salicylic Acid or Hyaluronic Acid directly on your brows.

 Q. How Much Does it Cost?